-When it comes to SEO nothing beats going Organic.
+When it comes to SEO nothing beats going Organic White Hat SEO.
 Organic SEO without a doubt has the power to keep sustainable metrics and web traction throughout the ever changing landscape of search engine algorithms.
-Google and other search engines are constantly trying to improve their user experience and their placement factors are directly aligned with the user experience.
+Google and other search engines are constantly trying to improve their user experience and their placement factors are directly aligned with the user experience with algorithms.
 When you think like a visitor you think like a search engine.
 So how can Organic SEO benefit your website even as the internet grows and it becomes even more difficult to find an opportunity to get your online business or website exposed to the right audience?

 What Is Organic SEO?

-Organic SEO also is known as “Natural SEO” or “White Hat” search engine optimization is basically the method of gaining web traction and traffic by following the guidelines provided by Google through non paid or pay per click advertising.
-That’s the definition in its core simplistic as it sounds Organic SEO is a bit more complicated and requires endurance.
+Organic search engine also is known as “Natural SEO” or “White Hat” search engine optimization is basically the method of gaining web traction and traffic as well as organic searches by following the guidelines provided by Google through non paid or pay per click advertising.
+That’s the definition in its core simplistic as it sounds Organic SEO is a bit more complicated and requires endurance to catch up with Google algorithms.
 It isn’t a short gain or game but the most cost effective method in the long haul to keep your website in front of your target audience.
 Part art part science and ever changing good SEO will get you exposed, great Organic SEO will give you the opportunity to get found over and over.

-What Are The Key Elements To Organic SEO?
+What Are The Key Elements Of Organic SEO “Search engine optimization”?

 As they say, I can see further when I stand on the shoulders of giants.
 If you really want to understand what you are up against especially in comparison to entrenched competitors you need to do some deep market research and analysis.
 You must look at your top 10 competitors and pay attention to what they are doing.
 How is there site designed? what are the structures and the user experience? what is there online marketing strategy?
 What is their backlink profile?
 What is their keyword strategy? and especially what is their content marketing strategy.
 If you are a local business research how well your competitors are doing in local search results.
 Make notes because in order to succeed online you must find the hidden opportunities that you have against these competitors and use it to your full advantage.
 Tailwind the strategies your top competitors use while constantly testing and trying new methods over and over until you succeed.

 Keywords have changed since the old days of SEO.
 There once was a time when you found the keywords you wanted to get found for and just added them to your website and you were well on your way.
 Things have changed since then with the advent of Voice Search Optimization and Semantic keywords.
-The key to a great keyword strategy is to optimize on all fronts.
+The key to a great keyword strategy is to optimize on all fronts for organic searches.

 Keywords are categorized into a few segments.
 Branded which is your company name, low competition, med competition, high competition, long tail keywords.
 This mixed bag of keywords might seem a bit confusing but once you take a broader look at your web presence strategy you will find the opportunities on where to use them and how.
 You must understand Google is in the advertising business and PPC is built around keywords this is the reason when you check your analytics you will get the “not provided” in your organic keywords.